Donatella Rettore

 Donatella Rettore, also simply known as Rettore (born 8 July 1955, in Castelfranco Veneto, Province of Treviso) is an Italian singer and songwriter.

+Career

 Rettore started her singing career in 1973.
-Her early recordings was oriented towards Italian music.
+Her early recordings were oriented towards Italian music.
 She became successful in 1979 when she recorded the album Brivido Divino.
 Her most popular hits are Splendido Splendente (Splendid Shining), Kobra, Donatella, Lamette (Razor Blades), This Time, Io Ho Te (I've Got You), Amore Stella (Love Star) e Di Notte Specialmente (Especially By Night).
 The majority of Rettore's albums are a mixture of pop, rock, disco music and ska.
 In the mid-1980s she experienced a slow decline in popularity, and she had to wait almost a decade before recording a top 10 Italian charts hit.
 Rettore's most recent album, Stralunata, is an anthological double CD & DVD which entered directly to n.
-2 and stayed in top 10 Italian charts for two months.
+2 and stayed in the top 10 Italian charts for two months.